Analog Devices to buy rival Maxim Integrated, form $68B chipmaker

 Continue Reading Below

-The transaction forms a $68 billion chipmaker, pays Maxim shareholders 0.63 shares of Analog stock for each Maxim share they own.
+The transaction forms a $68 billion chipmaker and pays Maxim shareholders 0.63 shares of Analog stock for each Maxim share they own.
 Analog shareholders will own about 69 percent of the combined company while Maxim shareholders will own approximately 31 percent.

 "Maxim is a respected signal processing and power management franchise with a proven technology portfolio and impressive history of empowering design innovation,” Analog CEO Vincent Roche said in a statement.
 “Together, we are well-positioned to deliver the next wave of semiconductor growth, while engineering a healthier, safer and more sustainable future for all.”